Susan enjoys being creative with gardening and accents that add to the beauty that nature gives us. Its beauty and

 The Female Cucumber Flower

-The female cucumber flower has the tiny little fruit behind it that looks like a long stem.
+The female cucumber flower has a tiny little fruit behind it that looks like a long stem.
 When I looked at my cucumber vine and saw that little cucumber, I used to think that it was certainly going to grow into a big, tasty-looking cucumber.
 However, I did not know then about the pollination process of cucumbers, and I was oblivious to the fact that my bees had apparently moved on, despite the flowers I had planted in my garden to attract them.

 The Male Cucumber Flower

 The male cucumber flowers have short stems that are very close to the vine.

 Self-Pollinating Your Cucumber Flowers

 - First, identify the male and female flowers on your cucumber vines.

 - Gently pull off a male flower right by the vine, where the petal stops.
 Try to leave the flower intact as much as possible.

 - Use a pair of scissors and gently snip the petals of the flower.

 - Be careful not to touch the inside of the flower where the pollen is.

 - Once the petals are off the male flower, it is time to pollinate.
-Take the middle of the male flower, and gently and carefully rub it on the middle of the female flower.
+Take the middle of the male flower, gently and carefully rub it on the middle of the female flower.